TheMannu/Devops-Tools-Installation-Configurations/EBS.md

    -  Select the instance from console
    -  Select - action - Instance Setting - Change Instance Type - Select the Nitro type instance - Apply
    -  Restart the machines
+- Now Attach the ebs Volume with All the Insatnce Using AWS console
+- Now Connect to the EC2 instaces CLI and Check with lsblk